layla-reiss/coxautowebdev/README.txt

-Forgot to add a readme - this is just web dev stuff I've done in work experience (mostly HTML and CSS practice)
+this is just web dev stuff I've done in work experience (mostly HTML and CSS practice)